Mobile office guide: set up and work from anywhere

 Your mobile office location can be anywhere with reliable internet access.
 The key is choosing spaces that match your work needs and security requirements.

-- Home base: Most common choice for consistent, private workspace
+- home base: work from a consistent, private workspace

-- Shared spaces: Co-working with suppliers, customers, or other businesses
+- shared spaces: co-work with suppliers, customers, or other businesses

-- Vehicle offices: Cars or vans for on-the-go work
+- vehicle offices: set up in your car or van for on-the-go work

-- Cafes and public spaces: For variety and social interaction
+- cafes and public spaces: change your scenery and get social interaction

-Security considerations: Public wifi isn't always secure, so use a virtual private network (VPN) for sensitive work and never leave devices unattended.
+Security tip: public Wi-Fi isn't always secure.
+Use a virtual private network (VPN) for sensitive work and never leave devices unattended.

 How to cope with the downsides

-You can manage mobile office challenges with the right strategies.
-Here are the most common issues and how to address them:
+You can manage mobile office challenges with the right strategies, which is vital given that 39% of employees would like to work from home all or most of the time in the future.
+Here are the most common issues and how to address them.

-- schedule regular face-to-face interactions with colleagues, clients or other business owners
+- scheduling regular face-to-face interactions with colleagues, clients or other business owners

-- set aside time for informal conversations to stay informed
+- setting aside time for informal conversations to stay informed

-- meet clients in person when possible and keep in touch regularly
+- meeting clients in person when possible and keeping in touch regularly

-- plan and schedule your work to stay focused
+- planning and scheduling your work to stay focused

-- set clear start and stop times to maintain work-life balance
+- setting clear start and stop times to maintain work-life balance

-- use quiet cafes or co-working spaces for client meetings
+- using quiet cafes or co-working spaces for client meetings

 Making your mobile office work for your business